 At Children’s Minnesota, we recognize and celebrate people from all different backgrounds.
-We spoke with Dr. Samreen Vora, medical director of simulation at Children’s Minnesota, about Ramadan so we could learn more about this holiday.
+We spoke with Dr. Samreen Vora, medical director of simulation at Children’s Minnesota, to learn more about Ramadan and how Children’s Minnesota is celebrating.

 What is Ramadan and how is it celebrated?

 Ramadan is an Islamic holiday celebrated by Muslims around the world.
 It is the 9th month of the Islamic calendar, when Muslims engage in fasting from dawn until dusk each day during this month.
-This year, Ramadan is celebrated from Thursday, April 23-Saturday, May 23.
+This year, Ramadan is celebrated from Sunday, April 13 through Wednesday, May 13.

 “We not only refrain from food, drink, smoking, intimate relations, but we also strive to maintain a heightened level of self-control through acts such as avoiding disagreements, anger, and greed,” said Dr. Vora.